Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 What is it about life that causes us to question our own experiences, let alone others?
 Like Nephi, we must allow ourselves to be imperfect--accept it and use faith to push forward.

 Why do we question things in life that have been demonstrated to us to be true?
 Why would a man doubt that his wife loves him when she shows him?
 Why would a kid doubt her parents accept her when they show her?
 Why do we think the worst when the best is happening?
 It is a part of life.
-We have to admit it and move along with it in the back of our minds until our faith shows us that it was just a distraction of the devil to help us to be as miserable as he is for rejecting God.
+We have to admit it and move along with it in the back of our minds until our faith shows us that it was just a distraction to help us miser as does the devil for rejecting God.

 I heard said recently that it is better to live a life full of hope occasionally being proven wrong than live a life full of cynicism and occasionally being proven right.